Fisher Building: History

 Initially, architect Joseph Nathaniel French of Albert Kahn Associates planned for a complex of three buildings, with two 30-story structures flanking a 60-story tower.
 However, the Great Depression caused the project to be scaled back to a single tower.

 The Fisher brothers located the building across from the General Motors Building (Cadillac Place), as General Motors had recently purchased the Fisher Body Company.
 The two massive buildings spurred the development of a New Center for the city, a business district north of its downtown area.

 The building's hipped roof was originally covered with gold leaf tiles, but during World War II these tiles were covered in asphalt because it was feared that the reflective surface would attract enemy bombers.
 After the war, the asphalt could not be removed from the gold tiles without harming them, so they were replaced with green tiles.
 Since the 1980s, these tiles have been illuminated at night with colored lights to give them a gold appearance.
 On St. Patrick's Day, the lights are changed to green and, in recent years, to celebrate the NHL playoffs, the tower is illuminated with red lights in honor of the Detroit Red Wings.

 In 1974, Tri-Star Development purchased the Fisher Building and adjoining New Center Building for approximately $20 million.

 In 2001, FK Acquisition LLC, a real estate firm based in Southfield, purchased the two buildings from TrizecHahn Corporation for $31 million.
 FK Acquisition LLC lost the buildings to its lender in 2015.

 In 2002, Detroit Public Schools (DPS) paid the owner of the Fisher Building $24.1 million to purchase five floors to house administrative offices, citing the high cost of renovations needed at the Maccabees Building, the previous headquarters, to comply with building and safety codes.

 In July 2015, Southfield-based developer Redico LLC, in partnership with HFZ Capital Group of New York City and Peter Cummings of The Platform, a Detroit-based development company, taking advantage of the general decline in Detroit real estate values, purchased the Fisher Building and adjacent Albert Kahn Building, plus 2,000 parking spaces in two parking structures and three surface lots in New Center for only $12.2 million at auction.
 Redico said the partnership plans to transform the two buildings, which are connected by an underground pedestrian concourse, into what it called a "true urban" mixed-use development, with a mix of office, retail, residential and entertainment uses.
 The multi-year project has a potential cost of $70 million to $80 million in addition to the purchase price.
 The Redico interest was purchased by Cummings and his partner in The Platform, Dietrich Knoer, in 2016.

-In 2023, Michigan State University acquired 79% of the owner of the Fisher Building, which means MSU owns it.
+In 2023, Michigan State University acquired a 79% equity stake in the Fisher Building.